Privacy Policy

 The Department for Culture, Media & Sport (DCMS) helps to drive growth, enrich lives and promote Britain abroad.

-The What Works Centre for Wellbeing is an independent collaborating centre that develops and shares robust and accessible wellbeing evidence to improve decision making.
-Our vision is of a future where the wellbeing of people and communities improves year on year and wellbeing inequalities are reduced.
+The Campaign to End Loneliness at Sheffield Hallam University is an independent collaborating centre that develops and shares robust and accessible wellbeing evidence to improve decision making.
+Their vision is of a future where the wellbeing of people and communities improves year on year and wellbeing inequalities are reduced.

-The Campaign to End Loneliness believe that people of all ages need connections that matter.
-Our vision is that everyone can live a life free from chronic loneliness.
+Neighbourly Lab believes that people of all ages need connections that matter.
+They have been experts in the field of loneliness and connection since 2011 and their vision is that everyone can live a life free from chronic loneliness.

-Purpose of this Privacy Notice
+Purpose of this privacy notice

 The Tackling Loneliness website is to provide information on tackling loneliness and the Hub is a place for:

-• connecting with others working to reduce loneliness
+- Connecting with others working to reduce loneliness

-• finding that latest research and insight on what works
+- Share the latest research and insight on what works

-What personal data do we collect?
+What personal data does Neighbourly Lab collect?

-• Personal identifiers, contacts and characteristics (name, email address, the organisation you work for and your role in it)
+- Personal identifiers, contacts and characteristics (name, email address, the organisation you work for and your role in it).

-• If you consent, we will also hold a photograph of yourself.
+- If you consent, we will also hold a photograph of yourself.

 We may also receive personal information indirectly, from the following sources in the following scenarios:

-• If you attend an online, or in-person, event and supply your personal information to our Community Manager, or another staff member at DCMS, What Works Centre for Wellbeing, or the Campaign to End Loneliness for the purpose of finding out about, or joining, the Hub.
+- If you attend an online, or in-person event and supply your personal information to our Community Manager, or another staff member at DCMS, CtEL/SHU, or NL for the purpose of finding out about, or joining the Hub.

-• If you email or contact our Community Manager, or another staff member at DCMS, What Works Centre for Wellbeing, or the Campaign to End Loneliness for the purpose of finding out about, or joining, the Hub.
+- If you email or contact our Community Manager, or another staff member at DCMS, CtEL/SHU, or NL for the purpose of finding out about, or joining the Hub.

-How will we use your data?
+How will The Campaign to End Loneliness use your data?

-We use this personal information, to enable you to log into, and use, the Hub securely.
+We use this personal information, to enable you to log into, and use the Hub securely.

 If you post anything on our site and you have provided a photograph of yourself, it will show next to your post.
+The platform remembers settings, so you don’t have to keep re-entering them whenever you visit a new page e.g., your details when commenting on posts.

 Legal basis for processing your data